sammyne/rust-sgx-sdk-playground/README.md

     rustup install nightly-2019-08-01
     rustup default nightly-2019-08-01
     ```
-- For errors of pattern as follow, it's because dependencies bring `std` into the `no_std` environment.
+- For errors of pattern as follow, it's because dependencies bring `std` into the `no_std`
+  environment.
 As for how to address this, check https://github.com/baidu/rust-sgx-sdk/issues/31
     ```bash
     error: duplicate lang item in crate `sgx_tstd`: `f32_runtime`.
     |
     = note: first defined in crate `std`.
     ```
+- When generating the trusted and untrusted bridges, projects would need to search rust-sgx-sdk/edl
+  for extra edl files.
+We should keep the these edl synchronized to the version of rust-sgx-sdk in
+  use.
+- `libcompiler-rt-patch.a` is to address a potential bug, **so it's optional**.